 - Releasing updates in supported regions or languages which were not previously certified.

-When re-certification is required, release notes describing the changes must be provided to determine the scope of testing by Amazon.
-Re-submit your successfully completed Functional Self-Test Checklist and Acoustic Self-Test Checklist for all supported regions where the OTA update will be released.
+When re-certification is required, release notes describing the changes must be provided to determine the necessary scope of testing by Amazon.
+Re-submit your successfully completed Functional Self-test Checklist and Acoustic Self-test Checklist for all supported regions where the OTA update will be released.

 The documents listed below provide design, functional, and implementation guidance:

 - Marketing and Brand Guidelines